kellianoy/devopslabs/README.md

 We created a new file called `gateway.yaml` inside of the istio folder, composed of those two elements, allowing us to create a **LoadBalancer** at the beginning of our mesh.

-To get our gateway url, we can use `minikube tunnel` then:
+To get our gateway url, we can use `minikube tunnel` and in another terminal:

 ```
 export INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="http2")].nodePort}')